DataSeer/dataseer-ml/Readme.md

 > node loader.js

-## Convert data type information from csv to json
+## Convert data type information from the DataSeer Doku Wiki to JSON

 The following Python script converts the data type specification from the DataSeer Doku Wiki (http://wiki.dataseer.io) into a JSON representation used by the [DataSeer Web application](https://github.com/kermitt2/dataseer-web).
 In addition, it will use the training file(s) to inject counts for each datatype.
 These frequency information can are used by the [DataSeer Web application](https://github.com/kermitt2/dataseer-web) to provide a default ranking of datatypes in the drop down menus when a datatype is assigned manually.